jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/index.md

 ## OpenTelemetry

-In this section, you will learn how to build a OpenTelemetry Collector pipeline using the OpenTelemetry Operator.
+In this session, you will learn how to build a OpenTelemetry Collector pipeline using the OpenTelemetry Operator.

 ### Prerequisites